By Ron Ketterling – President

 Without the additional concern of too many parts and unnecessary procedures, manufacturing companies can focus on improving their response time.
 Standardization frees up time and allows employees to concentrate on more efficient processes, such as Build-to-Order.
 With parts availability and quicker deliveries from vendors, companies can provide their customers a quick turnaround on requested products.

 Standardization, along with a variety of other methods, greatly reduces costs and allows manufacturing companies to focus on improving their products and procedures.
 New technology, such as ERP solutions, can help you better manage your warehouse.
-Download our whitepaper, Defining the ERP Strategy, to find out how you can gain a better handle over your warehouse and its processes.
+Download our whitepaper, To ERP or Not to ERP: It Isn’t Even a Question, to find out how you can gain a better handle over your warehouse and its processes.